Management Groups

 Checking the log file for Create-DirectManagementGroupUsingFile.ps1

-The direct-based Management Groups added
+The direct-based Management Group added

 Working with rule-based Management Groups